nrinaudo/kantan.csv/docs/src/main/tut/headers.md

 Note how we've made sure to swap `desc` and `price`, to make sure that they were not in the same order as in the CSV file.

-Now that we've set up the input data and representation type, let's get to the kantan.csv specific bits.
-First, a few
-imports:
+Let's also add the usual kantan.csv imports:

 ```tut:silent
 import kantan.csv._
 import kantan.csv.ops._
 ```

+## Creating a decoder

 At this point, we'd usually declare a [`RowDecoder`] instance, but we've decided to work with headers rather than indexes, so we need a [`HeaderDecoder`].